ketan-singh13/Golf-World/README.md

 # Golf-World
-A mordern landing page with eye cathing animation
+A mordern landing page with eye cathing animation using GSAP and ScrollTrigger